Instant coffee is often ridiculed among hardcore coffee snobs. While it’s not amazing, it’s still better than its reputation.

 Making iced coffee with instant coffee mixed with cold water is a quick and easy way to enjoy a refreshing beverage on a hot day.

-To get started, you will need a jar or glass with a lid, instant coffee, cold water, ice cubes, and any additional flavorings or sweeteners of your choice.
+To get started, you will need a jar or glass with a lid, coffee powder, cold water, ice cubes, and any additional flavorings or sweeteners of your choice.

-Begin by adding a few spoonfuls of instant coffee to the jar or glass.
+Begin by adding a few spoonfuls of the powder to the jar or glass.
 Next, pour in cold water, leaving enough space to add ice cubes.
-Stir the mixture until the instant coffee is dissolved.
+Stir the mixture until the coffee is dissolved.
 At this point, you can add any desired flavorings or sweeteners to enhance the taste.

 Once you are happy with the flavor, add a generous amount of ice cubes to the mixture and close the jar or glass tightly with a lid.
 Shake the jar or glass vigorously for about 30 seconds until the mixture is well combined and the ice has started to melt.